lxc/incus/doc/faq.md

 Privileged containers do not have this issue because all UID/GID in the container are the same as outside.
 But that's also the cause of most of the security issues with such privileged containers.

-## How can I run Docker inside a Incus container?
+## How can I run Docker inside an Incus container?

-To run Docker inside a Incus container, set the {config:option}`instance-security:security.nesting` property of the container to `true`:
+To run Docker inside an Incus container, set the {config:option}`instance-security:security.nesting` property of the container to `true`:

     incus config set <container> security.nesting true